johnston9/shot-caller/TESTING.md

   4. Click "Change Script" or "Upload Script" to open the Desktop files.
   5. Select the desired file "S 11 No 3 Script" and the "Desktop" name of the selected file "S 11 No 3 Script.pdf" displays in place of the previous "Database" one.
   6. Click Upload and the Script is changed in the backend.
+  7. A success message displays saying - "S 11 No 3 Script Added".<br>
-  7. Click Script tab to view the newly uploaded Script "S 11 No 3 Script" with the new database File name "S_11_No_3_Script_i8tapb" displaying.
+  8. Click Script tab to view the newly uploaded Script "S 11 No 3 Script" with the new database File name "S_11_No_3_Script_i8tapb" displaying.

 <p align="center"> <strong>The "Add/Change Script" form displaying the current "Database" file name "S_11_No_2_Script_swbjdg"</strong></p>
 <h2 align="center">